Rendering of the art site, view looking towards the northeast corner

 If you have questions about the Zoom info session or need any accommodations in order to attend, please email project manager, Sophie, at firstname.lastname@example.org.

-The goal is for the artwork to represent the myriad of communities that live, work and play in the Mill Park neighborhood.
-The community wishes to see themselves reflected in the new artwork through artistic expression and creative storytelling.
-There is a deep desire for the artwork to instill a sense of place and belonging, creating a warm, inviting and welcoming environment where imagination, interests and engagement can be inspired.
+The goal is for the many works of art in the library to represent the myriad of communities that live, work and play in Foster-Powell, Lents and other surrounding Southeast Portland neighborhoods, especially under-represented communities.
+Communities served by Holgate Library should be reflected in the new works of art through artistic expression and creative storytelling.
+There is a deep desire for the Exterior Site Enclosure artwork to instill a sense of place and belonging, creating a warm, inviting and welcoming environment where imagination, interests and engagement can be inspired.

-Examples of communities that frequent Midland Library include Black/African American, Indigenous Peoples, Somali and other East African immigrants, Chinese (Cantonese and Mandarin speakers), Vietnamese, Slavic and Eastern European, Malay, Bhutanese, Iraqi, Tongan, Latinx (not just Spanish language speakers), youth and elders, LGBTQIA2S+, people living with disabilities and neurodivergence, houseless.
-More information from the community engagement process so far, including demographics, will be shared with the artist/artist team to ensure authentic understanding and representation.
+Communities served by Holgate Library include Black/African American, Indigenous Peoples, Somali and other East African immigrants, Chinese (Cantonese and Mandarin speakers), Vietnamese, Slavic and Eastern European, Malay, Bhutanese, Iraqi, Tongan, Latinx (not just Spanish language speakers), youth and elders, LGBTQIA2S+, people living with disabilities and neurodivergence, people experiencing housing insecurity.
+More information from the community engagement process so far, including demographics, can be shared with the artist/artist team to ensure authentic understanding and representation.

-The selected artist/artist team will receive $40,000 for this opportunity to create an artwork design that will be delivered as a digital file.
+The selected artist/artist team will receive a $30,000 design fee for this opportunity to create a site-specific exterior 2-dimensional wall-mounted artwork.
 This fee is inclusive of the following expenses; artist fees, design development, community engagement and communication/coordination with the design team, construction team and third-party contractors who will help to fabricate and install the artwork.
-There is a separate allocation, up to $15,000, for the digitization of the artwork, which will be paid directly to the artist or vendor who completes this scope of work.
-Costs for materials, fabrication and installation will be covered separately by the Library Bond Project construction budget.
+Funds for materials, fabrication and installation will be covered separately through Multnomah County’s Percent for Art Program.

 About the Library Capital Bond Project

-The renovation and expansion of Midland Library is part of the Chapter One Projects phase of the Library Capital Bond Project and will be one of the first to reopen, currently scheduled for late spring/early summer 2024.
+The new construction of Holgate Library is part of the first phase of the Library Capital Bond Projects and will be one of the first to reopen, currently scheduled for late spring/early summer 2024.

 This opportunity is open to artists/artist teams based in Oregon and Washington.
 If applying as a team, at least one member must meet the residence eligibility requirement.
+Those with significant current or past connections, or those with interest and ability to create meaningful connections, to Holgate Library and the surrounding Southeast Portland neighborhoods are preferred.
 Applicants who have an interest in and/or experience with community engagement processes, including social practice, which inform their approach and art practice are strongly encouraged to apply.
 Strong consideration will be given to artists who have experience working with youth and residents from historically underrepresented communities to develop their artwork including communities of color as well as immigrant and refugee communities.

-The selected artist/artist team must be able to create, complete and deliver their digital artwork design by February 2023.
+The selected artist/artist team must be able to create, complete and deliver their artwork by March 2024.

-Criteria for selecting finalists for interviews are (1) quality of past work as demonstrated in submitted images; (2) ability and interest in creating site-specific artwork; (3) how past artwork has fit one or more of the general goals described above, specifically community engagement practices, through process and/or in the final design; (4) interest in and/or ability to create connection to Midland Library and the Mill Park neighborhood.
+Criteria for selecting semifinalists for interviews are (1) quality of past work as demonstrated in submitted images; (2) ability and interest in creating site-specific artwork; (3) how past artwork has fit one or more of the general goals described above, specifically community engagement practices, through demonstrated processes and/or final design; (4) existing, interest in and/or ability to create connections to Holgate Library, Foster-Powell, Lents and other surrounding neighborhoods and communities served by the library.

 How to Apply